Cyber Risk Challenges

-Every type of insurance has its own underwriting process which is used to gather the relevant information and then assess and price the risk.
+Every type of insurance has its own underwriting process, but all will follow a basic common structure: first, all relevant information pertaining to a specific risk will be gathered, then this intelligence will be used to assess and price the risk.
 Underwriting for cyber insurance is relatively more complex for the following reasons:

-- Lack of statistics and actuary information – since cyber insurance is rather new, there is lack of statistics and actuary information.
-This is amplified by the fact that most cyber incidents are not even reported because companies prefer to hide the fact that their security systems were not able to prevent the attack.
+- Lack of statistics and actuary information – since cyber insurance is a young product, there remains a dearth of statistics and actuary information.
+This is exacerbated by the fact that most cyber incidents go unreported because companies who have fallen victim to a cyber-attack often hide the event for fear of bad press or legal action against them.

-- Requires technological knowledge – unlike other fields, cyber insurance underwriting is very technical in its nature.
-It requires technological knowledge and a deep understanding of the threats, the measures used to prevent damage, the vulnerabilities, and the possible impact, which can include reputational damage, and more.
+- Shortage of technical expertise – unlike other fields, cyber insurance underwriting places heavy emphasis on technology.
+It working with such a unique product, therefore, demands technical knowledge, a deep understanding of the threats, the measures necessary to prevent damage, the vulnerabilities, and the possible impact of such vulnerabilities being exploited.

 The task of cyber insurance underwriting is therefore to adequately assess the exposures faced by clients and to determine the extent to which those threats are being mitigated in the risk management process.
 Once all the information is gathered, and the proper due-diligence process is preformed, the underwriter can select the appropriate levels of cover they wish to offer the potential client and insurance pricing.

 Over the last few years, most underwriters adopted technological tools that assist them in the underwriting process.
 These tools allowed them to not only evaluate the level of cyber exposure more accurately but also to improve the quantification and pricing model.